ysndr/MSc-Thesis/chapter/background.md

 ##### Meta Information

-One key feature of Nickel is its gradual typing system [ref again?], which implies that values can be explicitly typed.
+One key feature of Nickel is its gradual typing system [@siekGradualTypingFunctional2006], which implies that values can be explicitly typed.
 Complementing type information, it is possible to annotate values with contracts and additional metadata such as contracts, documentation, default values and merge priority using a special syntax as displayed in [@lst:nickel-meta].